 We visited the Doc Burnstein’s location in Orcutt, California, but there are a few other locations too.
 We saw one of them in San Luis Obispo and then drove past the one in Arroyo Grande.
 Next time, we’ll stop into all three, or more if more shops open, as you can’t have too much ice cream in your life.

 Planning a visit: like with any good ice cream shop, Doc Burnstein’s has some standard flavors and then some they’ve become known for.
 Try the Motor Oil or the Merlot Raspberry Truffle for a unique signature taste.

-Fun for adults around Santa Maria
+Wine and Dining around Santa Maria

 We dads had fun hiking and playing with the kids, and of course we loved seeking out desserts, but there was the whole foodie aspect of the Santa Maria Valley that really made an impression.
 Since the Valley is home to countless farms, you know the food is going to be good and that local is the key ingredient.